Human Services Inspector: Job Description and Requirements

 Salary and Job Outlook

-Although the Bureau of Labor Statistics (BLS, www.bls.gov) does not provide data specific to human services inspectors, it does for the closely-related job title of social worker.
-The BLS predicts that the employment of all types of social workers will likely increase by about 25% from 2010-2020, and predicts that more specifically, job opportunities for child, family, and school social workers will grow by approximately 20% during the same decade.
-The median annual salary earned by child, family, and school social workers was reported as $41,530 by the BLS in May 2012; those working for the government (federal, state, or local) earned an average salary of $50,160 a year.
+Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide data specific to human services inspectors, it does have stats for the closely related job title of social worker.
+The BLS predicts that the employment of all types of social workers will likely increase by about 19% from 2012-2022; more specifically, job opportunities for child, family, and school social workers will grow by approximately 15% during the same decade.
+The median annual salary earned by child, family, and school social workers was reported as $42,120 by the BLS in May 2013; those working for the state government made an average of $45,680, while local government social workers earned $51,060 on average, as of 2013.

 Related to Human Services Inspector: Job Description and Requirements